This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Spastic diplegia alone doesn’t always mean that babies have PVL.
 A complete diagnosis must be made first to rule other medical conditions out.
 According to the Great Ormond Street Hospital for Children, cerebral palsy is the primary symptom of PVL.

-Since PVL symptoms can mimic other disorders, physicians perform tests to get an accurate diagnosis.
+Since PVL symptoms can mimic other disorders, physicians perform tests for an accurate diagnosis.
 The first test is generally a cranial ultrasound in which sound waves are used to view the infant’s brain.

-Another imaging test, the magnetic resonance imaging test (MRI), may be performed to provide a more in-depth, detailed view of the baby’s brain.[2]
+Magnetic resonance imaging (MRI) may provide a more in-depth, detailed view of the baby’s brain.[2]

 Treatment Options for PVL